Zero Mostel: Career

-Early comic routines
+1941–1949: Early comic routines

 Part of Mostel's duty with the Public Works of Art Project (PWAP) was to give gallery talks at New York's museums.
-Leading groups of students through the many paintings, Mostel could not suppress his comedic nature, and his lectures were noted less for their artistic content than for his sense of humor.
-As his reputation grew, he was invited to entertain at parties and other social occasions, earning three to five dollars per performance.
-Labor union social clubs followed, where Mostel mixed his comic routine with social commentary.
-These performances played a large role in his eventual blacklisting in the next decade.

-In 1941, the Café Society, a downtown Manhattan nightclub, approached Mostel with an offer to become a professional comedian and play a regular spot.
-Mostel accepted, and in the next few months he became the Café Society's main attraction.
-It was here that he adopted the stage name Zero (Zee to his friends), created by press agent Ivan Black at the behest of Barney Josephson, the proprietor, who felt that "Sam Mostel" was not appropriate for a comic.
+In 1941, the Café Society, a downtown Manhattan nightclub, hired Mostel as a professional comedian to play regularly there, where he adopted the stage name Zero.

-Thus, at the age of 27, Mostel dropped every other job and occupation to start his show business career.

-Rise

 Mostel's rise professionally was rapid.
 In 1942, his salary at the Café Society went up from $40 a week to $450; he appeared on radio shows, opened in two Broadway shows (Keep Them Laughing, Top-Notchers), played at the Paramount Theatre, appeared in an MGM movie (Du Barry Was a Lady), and booked into La Martinique at $4,000 a week.
 He also made cameo appearances at the Yiddish theatre, which influenced his performance style.
 In 1943 Life magazine described him as "just about the funniest American now living".
 In March 1943, Mostel was drafted by the US Army.
-Although Mostel gave varying accounts of his Army service, records show he was honorably discharged in August 1943 because of an unspecified physical disability.
-He subsequently entertained servicemen through the USO until 1945.
+Although he gave varying accounts of his Army service, records show he was honorably discharged in August 1943 because of an unspecified physical disability.
+He entertained servicemen giving USO performances until 1945.